Our Mission

 Harrison is also passionate about teaching and mentorship.
 Growing up in a low-income Burmese American household in East Los Angeles, he recognizes the disparities in educational resources and strives to level the playing field for underprivileged students, especially in science.
 In 2020, he created Powerhouse of the Cell, an animated science YouTube channel that has reached over 1.5 million individuals across all digital platforms and has led him to be recognized at several national conferences and scientific film festivals for his work on educational equity.
 His efforts on these fronts have also sparked collaborations with the online education platform edX and the USA Science and Engineering Festival.

-Additionally, Harrison has taught quantitative physiology, organic chemistry, and pharmacology at Harvard College and was selected as part of the inaugural class of the Harvard Chemistry Teaching Awards in 2023.
+Additionally, Harrison has taught quantitative physiology, organic chemistry, and pharmacology at Harvard and was selected as part of the inaugural class of the Harvard Chemistry Teaching Awards in 2023.
 Harrison’s philosophy of creating lifelong learners through fostering a safe space in his classroom has translated to a dynamic learning environment where students feel empowered to explore, question, and grow beyond the confines of traditional academia.

 Author's Photo